appearin/policy/privacy-policy.md

   usage data is our server software and our analytics tracking system.
   * **Product Analytics data.** Whereby logs activities by you and other users when the users interact with our websites or apps, when a page or a room is visited or where there is a conversation.
-We will never collect or record the content in conversations.
+    We will never record the content in conversations.
   * **Technical log data.** Like most digital services, our servers automatically collect information when Websites or Services are accessed or used and record it in log files.
 This log data may